Get

 Final Thoughts

-While there is no true 100% hypoallergenic cat breed, some do not shed as much or produce less Fel d 1, which may allow someone with allergies to have a cat.
+While there is no true 100% hypoallergenic cat breed, some do not shed as much or produce less Fel d 1, which can allow someone with allergies to have a cat.
 Sadly, the Lykoi is not one of them.

 Featured Image Credit: Jaroslaw Kurek, Shutterstock